Correlation and Entanglement partners in Gaussian systems: Partner modes for finite-dimensional Gaussian systems

 The key result from Appendix \ref{Negativity}---which reviews the definitions of the partial transpose and negativity for Gaussian states---needed for this subsection is the following: Let $J$ be the restricted complex structure of a Gaussian state $\hat \rho$, and let $J^{T_{\textsc a}}$ denote its partial transposed with restrict to a single-mode subsystem $A$.
 (See Appendix \ref{Negativity} for the definition of partial transposed.)
 We will say $J$ is non-PPT$_{\textsc a}$, if any of the symplectic eigenvalues of $J^{T_{\textsc a}}$ is smaller than one.\\

-We will prove this statement by showing a) that the partner mode exists and that entanglement between \( A \) and its complement is equal to the entanglement between \( A \) and its entanglement partner \( A_{ep}\), and b) that the entanglement partner of $A_{ep}$ is $A$.
-In doing so, we will demonstrate that \( A_{\text{ep}} \) captures all the entanglement between \( A \) and the rest of the system. \\
+We will prove this statement by showing a) that the partner mode exists and that entanglement between $ A $ and its complement is equal to the entanglement between $ A $ and its entanglement partner $ A_{ep}$, b) that the entanglement partner of $A_{ep}$ is $A$, and c) the partner is unique.
+In doing so, we will demonstrate that $ A_{\text{ep}} $ captures all the entanglement between $ A $ and the rest of the system. \\